Daken: Hellverine and new solo series

 After the Hellverine miniseries concluded in August 2024, it was announced that Hellverine would be starring in another self titled ongoing series beginning in December, with Percy returning as writer and Raffaele Ienco taking over for art.
 The new ongoing would focus on Akihiro embracing his new identity and struggling with his co-dependency with the demon Bagra-ghul while under the tutelage of Doctor Strange.
 Percy elaborated that moral complications would be the defining trait of the new series, which would delve into Akihiro's past history as a supervillain, and confirmed that Akihiro's love interest Aurora and other members of his friends and family and the supporting cast from the mini series would be making appearances along with hinting at Mephisto's involvement as a major antagonist.

 Hellverine was intended to appear in the ongoing series Spirits of Violence in March 2025 until the series was canceled a month before its release.
 However, it was announced in July that Spirits of Violence would be revived as a five-issue limited series, set for an October release.

 In October 2025, it was announced that Hellverine would appear in the ongoing series Inglorious X-Force as a new member of X-Force.
 Set for January 2026 release, the series will be written by Tim Seeley and illustrated by Michael Sta.
 Maria and will be part of the "Shadows of Tomorrow" event.
+Hellverine's inclusion to the book was done at the suggestion of Editor Mark Basso, which Steely was initially reluctant to do but relented after Jordan Blum and former Akihiro writers Orlando and Percy vouched for the character.